wangonya/wangonya.com/content/blog/testing-click-with-pytest.md

 def test_list():
     response = runner.invoke(list)
     assert response.exit_code == 0
-    assert "Here\'s a list of all your contacts:" in response.output assert "'test-user': {'mobile': '0'}" in response.output
+    assert "Here's a list of all your contacts:" in response.output assert "'test-user': {'mobile': '0'}" in response.output
 ```

-The list command doesn\'t take any arguments or options so we just call
+The list command doesn't take any arguments or options so we just call
 it directly: `response = runner.invoke(list)`.

 ### Testing the `view` command